nexodus-io/nexodus/docs/development/design/watch-api.md

 ## The Solution: The Watch style API

-Inspired by the Kubernetes List/Watch style APIs, the Nexodus `ListDevicesInOrganization` operation can be called with the `watch=true` query parameter.
-Furthermore, devices have been given a `revision` field that can be used to efficiently make change tracking of devices possible.
+Inspired by the Kubernetes List/Watch style APIs, the Nexodus now supports a `WatchEvents` operation that can be called to get an event stream of those resources.
+Watchable resources have been given a `revision` field that can be used to efficiently make change tracking of devices possible.
+When you call the `WatchEvents` operation, you give it an array of resource kinds that you want to watch.
+Example:

+* `POST /api/organizations/{organization_id}/events`
+   with an example `application/json` request body

+      [
+        {
+          "kind": "device",
+        },
+        {
+          "kind": "security-groups",
+          "gt_revision": 0,
+          "at_tail": false
+        }
+      ]

-When you call the `ListDevicesInOrganization` operation with the `watch=true` query parameter, the API server responds with a stream of changes.
-These changes itemize the outcome of operations (such as **change**, **delete**, and **update**) that occurred after the `revision` you specified as a query parameter to the request.
+The API server will respond with a stream of changes.
+These changes itemize the outcome of operations (such as **change**, **delete**, and **update**) that occurred after the `revision` you specified in the `gt_revision` field in the request.
 The overall **watch** mechanism allows a client to fetch the current state and then subscribe to subsequent changes, without missing any events.

 If a client **watch** is disconnected then that client can start a new **watch** from the last returned `revision`; the client could also perform a fresh watch without specifying a revision and begin again.